supchyan/sai2-colored-edition/README.md

   so keep it in mind.

-* If you know .exe principles, you can try to adapt this tools for any software patches.
+* If you know .exe principles, you can try to adapt this tools for any sai patches.
   Major chance, patch differences won't be a big problem, so sequences seeking shouldn't be complicated.